reddit/devvit/devvit-docs/versioned_docs/version-0.11/capabilities/payments.md

 - 1000 gold ($20)
 - 2500 gold ($50)

-### Image requirements
+### Add an image

+Product images need to meet the following requirements:

-- Min size: 256x256
+- Minimum size: 256x256
 - Supported file type: .png

-If you do not provide an image, the default Reddit product image will be used.
+If you don’t provide an image, the default Reddit product image is used.

 **Example**